The Swedish climate activist Greta Thunberg sure has had an almost impossible impact on the global media stage. Why is she such a PR phenomenon?

 Why does the news media favor Thunberg over science?

 Your message must work with media logic, not against it.
 Real arguments (factualness, balance, complexity etc.) matters little to nothing if your message contradicts the inner workings of the media.

 For sure, the reporting is unbalanced when a young social media natural with a such a basic message (“We could do more for our environment!”) is awarded with an immensely powerful media platform.
-However, this is merely the logical outcome of how media works; many of Thunberg’s critics would be quite accurate — if only they aimed their harsh words against the media logic itself.
+However, this is merely the logical outcome of how media works; many of Greta Thunberg’s critics would have some relevant counter-arguments — if only they aimed their harsh words against the media logic itself.

 “She got these excellent grades despite being absent from class far more than most of her followers: As the leader of a movement, an international celebrity, and a Nobel Peace Prize nominee, she traveled extensively during her last school year.”

-Still, Thunberg might be winning the moral war, but is she making a real difference for the climate?
-Our mutual future will tell.
+Still, Thunberg might be winning the moral war, but is she making a real difference for the actual climate?
+Only our mutual future (or lack thereof) will tell.
 For now, I sure do admire anyone who dares to face devastating online hatred for a personal conviction.

 Image credit: Wikimedia Commons